Scoring Your Credit - How's Your FICO?

 Lenders want to ensure that allowing you a loan isn't a risk for them.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
+Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
 You'll need a score of at least 700 to get a satisfactory interest rate.
-You'll still get approved for a loan with a lower score, but the interest accumulated in the long run could be more than double that of someone with a stronger credit score.
+If your score is less than that, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of someone having a stronger credit score.

-Staying on top of your FICO score is the best way to ease into purchasing a home.
+We're used to working with all levels of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

 There are methods to raise your score.
 Improving your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+It can be rare to make a large-scale change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
 But, be sure to pay them off in one or two payments.

-- Stay on top of payments.
-Late payments hurt your FICO score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a bank.
+- Pay on time.
+Late payments kill your credit history.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

 - Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the most of your debt transferred to one card.
+But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the bulk of your debt taking up the balance one card.

 Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Charles Burt Homefolks, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Charles Burt Homefolks, the loan application process can be a stress-free experience so you, too, can achieve home ownership.